NREL/tyche/docs/cheat-sheet.rst

 The *indices* dataset lists the elements of the Capital, Input, Output, and Metric sets, and contains an Offset column giving the numerical location of each element within its set.
 The *designs* dataset contains values for each element of the Capital, Input, Output, and Metric sets as well as the technology-level Scale value.
 The *parameters* dataset names and gives values for each element of the Parameter set.

+Capital ---> Index from *Designs* dataset of the Lifetime variable type.
+Input ---> Indices from the  *Designs* dataset (different input flows) of the Input variable type.
+Output ---> Indices from the  *Designs* dataset (different output flows) of the Output variable type.
+Metric ---> ndices from the  *Results* dataset (different metric indicators) of the metric variable type.

 Functions Dataset
 -------------------------